couchbaselabs/OpenID_connect_tutorial/README.md

 To do so, the docker FQDN name "keycloak" has to be accessible from the Sync Gateway (which is not the case by default).
 To overcome this issue, we retrieve the local IP address of KC (using docker inspect) and hard-code it inside the /etc/hosts of the SyncGateway.
 Again, if the container is stopped, this configuration is lost and has to be re-done.

+## Data populating

+To populate this "<b>french_cuisine</b>" bucket with products (dishes), copy locally and  import the file <b>data/dataset.txt</b> containing inline json products definition:

+```
+/opt/couchbase/bin/cbimport json -g product::%id% -c localhost -u Administrator -p password -b french_cuisine --format lines -d file:///opt/couchbase/bin/dataset.txt
+```

 ## Sync gateway configuration file
 An example of the Sync gateway configuration file using OpenID Connect option can be found in the folder SG_sync_file.
 A dedicated "<b>french_cuisine</b>" bucket will be used for this tutorial.

-To populate this bucket with products (dishes), copy locally and  import the file <b>data/dataset.txt</b> containing inline json products definition:

-```
-/opt/couchbase/bin/cbimport json -g product::%id% -c localhost -u Administrator -p password -b french_cuisine --format lines -d file:///opt/couchbase/bin/dataset.txt
-```

 ## Explanations